 We were not heading south, however, and proceeded through the new neighborhood St. Cyprian.

 Inside, we saw a gym with folks doing workouts and an aerobics class.
-There were also some co-working spaces available, but they seemed expensive and geared more for longer-term use.
+There were also co-working spaces available, but they seemed expensive and geared more for longer-term use.

 The main part of the hall was dedicated to food!